safety.rules require backup before delete block rm

 // Define your tools — PetriFlow wraps each one's execute method

-const tools = gate.wrapTools({
+const session = gate.wrapTools({

 backup: tool({